-Hiring for an early-stage company is fundamentally different from hiring for a mid-sized, pre-IPO, or public company—and thus requires a radically different approach.
+Hiring for an early-stage company is fundamentally different from hiring for a mid-sized, pre-IPO, or public company — and requires a radically different approach.
 As a founder or hiring manager, there's a specific set of traits you need to seek out in each candidate to make sure you're building the right team for the road ahead.

 In startup circles, you’ll often hear about the importance of hiring someone “mission-driven.”
 There’s a simple reason for this.
-If a candidate believes in your company’s mission, she is demonstrating an authentic attachment to your company.
+If a candidate believes in your company’s mission, she's demonstrating an authentic attachment to your company.
 This means that when the going gets tough (and it will at an early-stage startup!), she will find the courage to stick it out.
-Mission-driven candidates exhibit a higher tolerance threshold and are better positioned to navigate the ups and downs of startup life.
+Mission-driven candidates exhibit a higher-tolerance threshold and are better positioned to navigate the ups and downs of startup life.

 However, being “mission-driven” isn’t the only way to demonstrate an authentic attachment.
 For instance, a director-level candidate might be attracted to an excellent leadership team because that team mirrors her values.
 Or a senior engineer might be attracted to your technical environment because it offers interesting problems to work on, or a chance to work directly with an all-star technical co-founder.